pythonghetti/blog/_posts/2018-01-21-Why-python.md

 ---
 title: Why Python?
 ---
-Approaching coding as a complete novice I quickly came to the realisation that I would need to make a choice as to which language to learn.
+Approaching coding as a complete novice I quickly realised that I would need to research which language to learn.
 My initial thought was ‘Oh, I’ll just learn the one that’s most widely used’.
-Well, the upshot of that is that there are a handful of languages that are currently used widely, all of which have different pros and cons.
-So, first big question down this rabbit hole; what do you want to do with coding?
-My answer; gather and analyse large volumes of data, automate repetitive tasks, design some cool software that I can’t find online for issues I’ve encountered.
+Well, the upshot of that is that there are a handful of languages that are used widely, all of which have different pros and cons.
+So, the first big question down this rabbit hole was 'what do you want to do with coding?'
+My answer; gather and analyse large volumes of data, automate repetitive tasks, design some cool software that I can’t find online for issues I’ve encountered and take my nerd status to the next level.

 Many of my R&D colleagues overseas have vast coding experience and after discussions with them, it became evident that either Python or R would be most appropriate.
 Further discussions with external contacts working in a scientific field also threw back Python.
 With this split between Python and R I took to the internet.
 Python boasts simple to read, yet powerful coding whereas R is one of the most established languages for scientific analysis.